ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/server/kb/numbers-in-ravendb.markdown

 RavenDB server will accept document with numbers in the range of 'double' with any precision.
 {PANEL/}

-{PANEL: Numbers in javascript engine}
+{PANEL: Numbers in JavaScript engine}
-RavenDB uses javascript in many mechanisms: projections in queries, subscriptions, ETL processes and more.
+RavenDB uses JavaScript in many mechanisms: projections in queries, subscriptions, ETL processes and more.
-The only type of numbers supported by javascript is double precision floating point number, and `Jint`, the javascript engine RavenDB uses is no exception.
+The only type of numbers supported by JavaScript is double precision floating point number, and `Jint`, the JavaScript engine RavenDB uses is no exception.
 precision of any number that is outside of the precision range of `double` will be truncated to the digits amount of a double.
 RavenDB provides a way to receive the original value, before the cast to double.
 The only limitation is that it won't be possible to treat it as a number, but you will be able to receive a string representation of the value.
 The way to do that is using the `scalarToRawString` extension method, example: